OccupationalTherapy.com Phone: 866-782-9924

 Rebecca Neiduski, Ph.D., OTR/L, CHT

 Rebecca Neiduski received her Master’s in Occupational Therapy from Washington University and a PhD in Education from Saint Louis University.
-She serves as the Occupational Therapy Department Chair at Concordia University Wisconsin.
+She serves as the Dean of the School of Health Sciences at Elon University in North Carolina.
 Becky has educated therapists in Guatemala, Romania, Egypt, Saudi Arabia, and South Africa, and has contributed to medical missions in Guatemala, Haiti, Nicaragua, and Cambodia.
 Becky was honored with the ASHT Paul Brand Award of Professional Excellence in 2014 and the ASHT Nathalie Barr Lectureship Award in 2016.

 Related Courses